 Below are some examples:

-- The give in shot cottons fabric is advantageous when piecing curves.
+- The give in shot cottons fabric or slightly stretchy quality is advantageous when piecing curves.

 - Reverse Appliques works wonderfully because the fabric is light weight and ravels so beautifully.